 - We desire to love Christ.
 Who is more loveable?
 Yet love is not a feeling.
 Love of Christ means obedience to him, which is the same as obedience to the Father.

-- To some extent, obedience to God by keeping the word of Christ is in our power because of the grace he gives us.
-So is the power to not be troubled or afraid because of the gift of peace that Christ leaves behind.
+- To some extent, obedience to God by keeping the word of Christ is in our power, because of the grace he gives us.
+So is the power not to be troubled or afraid, because of the gift of peace that Christ leaves behind.

-Doctrine: The will of God.
+Doctrine: The will of God

 Thy will be done, not my will be done.